ElixirCLE/agoneum/README.md

 }
 ```

-To implement a route that uses authorization simply pipe through the :api_auth
-plug in the router.
-Ensure that any HTTP request made to an authorized route
-contains the JWT in the "Bearer" realm of the authorization header.

 ## Production Environment Variables

 * SECRET_KEY_BASE - Used to generate session cookies.
+* DATABASE_URL - The URL to your postgres database instance on Heroku
+* PG_USER - The Postgres username
+* PG_PASSWORD - The Postgres password

 ### JWT Key Configuration

-Pairmotron uses the ES512 algorithm to generate JSON Web Tokens.
+Agoneum uses the ES512 algorithm to generate JSON Web Tokens.
 You will need to generate a key and set the appropriate environment variables.

 To generate a key do the following from the root pairmotron directory: